These in-demand skills are must-haves for IT departments

 There is too much at stake when it comes to your data.
 That’s why security is the top concern for a majority of organizations.
 Cyberattacks are escalating in frequency and sophistication.
 As a result, companies are scrambling to hire cyber professionals, and they’re not always succeeding.

-IT security is the most challenging hiring area for decision-makers.3 There aren’t enough of them to fill open positions.
+For the fourth straight year, IT security is the most challenging hiring area for decision-makers.3 There aren’t enough of them to fill open positions.
 And more are needed due to specialization.
 There are no longer cybersecurity jack-of-all trades.

 “As the amount, frequency, and creativity of cybersecurity breaches grow, so does the shortage of cybersecurity professionals with the appropriate skills to defend the enterprise, government and military networks,” said Brad Puckett, Global Knowledge global portfolio director of cybersecurity.
 “This global shortage of cybersecurity professionals has created an in-demand market for anyone who wants to rise to the challenge and build career-advancing skill sets.”